raystack/siren/docs/docs/tour/2alerting_rules_subscriptions_overview.md

 ## 2.3 Configuring Provider Alerting Rules

-In this part we will create alerting rules for our Cortex monitoring provider.
+In this part, we will create alerting rules for our CortexMetrics monitoring provider.
 Rules in Siren relies on [template](../guides/template.md) for its abstraction.
 To create a rule, we need to create a template first.

 ### Creating a Rule's Template